traversc/DDO-ML/README.md

 <b>Source code:</b>
 Source code is included if you want to make changes and compile it yourself.
 However, please do NOT widely distribute a modified executable without my permission.
 To build DDO-ML, you will need the following:
 Python for windows<br>
-CxFreeze (to create windows executable wrapper for python scripts)<br>
+CxFreeze or pyinstaller (to create windows executable wrapper for python scripts)<br>

+Instructions for pyinstaller:
+1) Download and install Python 3.5, Visual Studio 2015 (with C++ support) and pip install pyinstaller
+2) run pyinstaller --win-private-assemblies --win-no-prefer-redirects ddolauncher.py

 AutoIt (GUI interface)<br>